-Unlike encryption, a hash does not contain the original data and the hashing process cannot be reversed.
-Since hashes are small in size, they are a great way to verify the authenticity of information.
+Unlike encryption, a hash does not contain the original data, and the hashing process cannot be reversed.
+Since hashes are small in size, they are a great way to verify the information’s authenticity.

 What is a node? #

 While miners create blocks, nodes verify, distribute and store blocks.
-Just like miners, nodes are computers communicating with each other, constantly exchanging information to ensure that the rules of the Bitcoin protocol are adhered to.
+Like miners, nodes are computers communicating with each other, constantly exchanging information to ensure that the Bitcoin protocol rules are adhered to.

-With thousands of nodes all over the world, operated by many different people, it becomes almost impossible to manipulate data this network has agreed upon.
+With thousands of nodes worldwide, operated by many different people, it becomes almost impossible to manipulate data this network has agreed upon.
 It would require at least half of these nodes to collude.

 There’s a lot more #

-These are some of the basic technological concepts that make Bitcoin work.
+These are some of the basic technical concepts that make Bitcoin work.
 Each one individually is complex, and the interplay between them is a whole other area of interest.
-Dive into the other chapters in this guide to explore the technnology and its applications in more detail.
+Dive into the other chapters in this guide to explore the technology and its applications in more detail.

 Now, if you’d like to go all the way to the beginning of Bitcoin, the most fundamental read is the Bitcoin whitepaper.
-Published on October 31, 2008 by the mysterious Satoshi Nakamoto, it lays out the fundamental system design in only 9 short pages.
+Published on October 31, 2008, by the mysterious Satoshi Nakamoto, it lays out the fundamental system design in only nine short pages.
 It is not necessarily an easy read, but still highly recommended reading.